 Continue reading “A curious weekend”

-I have been frustrated by the vanishing quality of blog posts, which either are nothing more than marketing drivel, self promotion passing as intelligence.
-I can understand that, but I can’t seem to comprehend the laziness of news posts which seems to have the nutritional value of a TacoBell meal.
-It seems no one remembers … Continue reading How to write a good blog post
+I have been frustrated by the vanishing quality of blog posts, which either are nothing more than marketing drivel, self-promotion passing as intelligence.
+I can understand that, but I can’t seem to comprehend the laziness of news posts that seem to have the nutritional value of a TacoBell meal.
+It seems no one remembers or … Continue reading How to write a good blog post

 Sometimes it is hard to forget certain days – like today.
 Eight years ago, I had a near fatal experience and it changed a lot of things in my life.
 It changed my outlook on many things.
 Maybe that is why I think of it as a personal red letter day – a chance to stop and take stock of my life.